aitzkora/komando/README.md

 # komando
-a launcher application in gtkmm with vim shortcuts
+Software in the manner of gmrun but with vim-style shortcuts.